 - The lives of significant individuals in the past who have contributed to national and international achievements.

 - Progression through History of Britain from early Britons to Edward the Confessor

-How can you help your child with their history learning?
+How can you help your child?

-- Ask questions about key names and dates that are important to their topic.
+- Ask questions about key names and dates that are important to their topic

 - Ask them to tell you how the topic they are learning relates to/ differs from/ has influenced our locality and how we are today.